-Though its speakers are aging and fast declining in number, there are still places in West Virginia where you can hear people speak in what's known as the Southern Mountain Dialect, more often called Appalachian Speech.
+Though its speakers are aging and declining in number, there are still places in West Virginia where folks speak in what's known as the Southern Mountain Dialect, more often called Appalachian Speech.

 "This is because they don't realize that what they are hearing is antique English.
 In the days of the first Queen Elizabeth, the highest-ranking nobles of the realms of England and Scotland employed many of the same words, expressions, and grammatical forms that can be heard today on the lips of living West Virginians."

 Thankfully, Dial collected many samples, examples of which can still be heard today in isolated areas, most particularly in the state's southern mountains.

 "All of the following samples are at least Elizabethan," she wrote, "and many are considerably older."

 a sight of - a lot of.
 "There was a sight of folks come to the funeral."

 all fire and tow - said of a high-tempered person.
 "Man!
 She's all fire and tow!"